 We will discuss the three most widely used scripting languages from that list.

 UDF variables enable you to reference platform data in components, and can be used in any scripting language.
-Use the syntax %UDF_X%, where X is the number corresponding to the UDF you want to reference (for example, %UDF_1%, %UDF_2%, and so forth).
+Use the variable name UDF_X, where X is the number corresponding to the UDF you want to reference (for example, in Batch scripts, %UDF_1%, %UDF_2%, and so forth).

 Refer to User-defined fields for information about how to configure UDFs.